No. 5 Nevada dominates USC in 2nd half of 73-61 victory

 TIP-INS

-Nevada: Los Angeles Lakers player JaVale McGee, who played two years at Nevada before leaving for the NBA, sat courtside wearing a Nevada hoodie.
+Nevada: The Wolf Pack's point total was a season low. ...
+Los Angeles Lakers player JaVale McGee, who played two years at Nevada before leaving for the NBA, sat courtside wearing a Nevada hoodie.
 His Hall of Fame mother, Pam McGee, who starred in basketball at USC, wore a Trojans jersey. ...
 More than 20 pro scouts were in attendance. ...
 The teams played each other for the first time since 1976.
-The Wolfpack trail the series 2-1.
+The Wolf Pack trail the series 2-1.

-USC: G Kevin Porter Jr., the Trojans' third-leading scorer, returned to play in the second half after missing two games with a right quadriceps contusion.
+USC: The Trojans' point total was a season low. ...
+G Charles O'Bannon Jr. is expected to have the cast on his left pinky finger removed on Monday.
+He had surgery on Nov.
+13. ...
+G Kevin Porter Jr., the Trojans' third-leading scorer, returned to play in the second half after missing two games with a right quadriceps contusion.
 He was scoreless in four minutes. ...
-Coach Andy Enfield needs one win for his 100th at USC.
+Enfield needs one win for his 100th at USC.
 He is 99-79 in his sixth season. ...
-Before the game, Boatwright received the ball used to score his 1,000th career point against Texas Tech on Nov.
+Before the game, Boatwright received the ball used to score his 1,000th career point against Texas Tech, on Nov.
 19 in Kansas City.

 UP NEXT